The Gran Premio de los baldazos, the warm last time of Froilán González of Formula 1

-Three months before finally retiring as a pilot at the age of 31, José Froilán González ran his last Formula 1 race It was an Argentine Grand Prix, the test that -invited by Ferrari- he never missed despite the fact that his last championship in the Big circus it had been the runner-up in 1954.
+Three months before finally retiring as a pilot at 37, José Froilán González raced his last Formula 1 race.
+It was an Argentine Grand Prix, the test that – invited by Ferrari- he never missed despite the fact that his last championship in the Big circus it had been the runner-up in 1954.

 After a season in which he won the 24 Hours of Le Mans and escorted Juan Manuel Fangio in the F1 championship, the death of his friend Onofre Marimón depressed him and led to an early departure in the prime of his career.
 However, each time the category returned to Buenos Aires, the pigheaded he received a Ferrari and presented himself, as happened on February 7, 61 years ago.